Valentine Walton: Family

 Walton married twice.
 His first wife was Margaret, sister of Oliver Cromwell.
 Their eldest son Valentine was a captain in Cromwell's regiment of horse and was killed at the Battle of Marston Moor.
 His second wife was Friscis, daughter of one Pym of Brill, Buckinghamshire, and widow of one Austen of the same place.
-Abandoned by her husband, she died in poverty and wretchedness at Oxford, 14 November 1662, and was buried in St. Mary's church in that city.
+Abandoned by Walton, she died in poverty and wretchedness at Oxford, 14 November 1662, and was buried in St Mary's Church in that city.
 By one or both these marriages he had children, who also were greatly affected by his reduced circumstances after the Restoration.